infopark/webcrm_sdk/UPGRADE.md

 However, trying to set an internal read-only attribute such as `created_at` is ignored.

-A list of errors and their properties can be found in the Infopark WebCRM SDK YARD docs.
+A list of errors and their properties can be found in the JustRelate WebCRM SDK YARD docs.

 ### Write form models including their custom logic for every use case

-One big change in the Infopark WebCRM SDK is that model classes are no longer based on `ActiveResource`.
+One big change in the JustRelate WebCRM SDK is that model classes are no longer based on `ActiveResource`.
 They are much simpler now, and they don't behave like `ActiveModel` objects any more.
-Instead of modifying a resource locally and then asking it to `save` itself,  the Infopark WebCRM SDK requires the resource to be changed by passing the new attribute values to the `update` method.
+Instead of modifying a resource locally and then asking it to `save` itself,  the JustRelate WebCRM SDK requires the resource to be changed by passing the new attribute values to the `update` method.
 Analogously, for creating a new resource, pass all of its attributes to `create`.

 ```ruby